 Doctoral graduates who received the highest pay graduated from various programs in fields such as business, health, engineering, social sciences, and education.

 Bottom line: Study what you like.
 Educate yourself in the aspects of life that motivate and inspire you, and pursue your greatest passions.
-True success comes from doing what you love, performing work you believe in.
+True success comes from doing what you love, and performing work you believe in.

-However, if you view your education as an investment of time and resources that you expect to pay off on the job market financially, you’ll see the greatest ROI in engineering, business and finance, and pharmaceutical related studies.
+However, if you view your education as an investment of time and resources that you expect to pay off on the job market financially, you’ll see the greatest ROI in engineering, business and finance, and pharmaceutical-related studies.